Home » Movies » The Bucket List (2007)

 Movie Ending

-No, The Bucket List does not feature any post-credits scenes.
-The story concludes definitively with both characters’ passing and the fulfillment of their last wishes.
+No, The Bucket List does not include any post-credits scenes.
+The story concludes with the final shot of the mountaintop burial, providing complete closure.

 Type of Movie